frederickaplan/fdh/files/Appendixes/fdh-glossary.md

 ### Information Mushroom
 A metaphor to highlight the fact that most information about the past is still hidden and has to be harvested through, not only vast digitisation projects, but also the reconstruction of the past logic of representation – by means of extrapolation and generalisation.

+### Mirror World (to develop?)
+A 4D digital twin of space, enriched with time-evolving relevant cultural information.

 ### Redocumentation (to develop?)
 Redocumentation is the joint-action of two processes in order to widen our temporal horizon: